clementpoiret/ROILoc/README.rst

   :width: 400
   :alt: Example: using ROILoc for Hippocampus

-If the results aren't correct, please consider performing BET/Skull Stripping on your subject's MRI before hand, then pass ``-b True`` afterward.
+If the results aren't correct, please consider performing BET/Skull Stripping on your subject's MRI beforehand, then pass ``-b True`` afterward.
 You can use FSL or ANTs to perform BET.
 I personnally also had great and fast results from `deepbrain <https://github.com/iitzco/deepbrain>`_ which depends on TensorFlow 1.X.

 It requires the following packages: